Cal State LA Cares HEERF II Emergency Aid Funding and Eligibility

-In addition, to ensure that all Cal State LA students in need receive emergency assistance, existing CSU campus-based resources will be used to aid students who are not eligible to receive federal HEERF II funds.
+In addition, to ensure that all Cal State LA students in need receive emergency assistance, existing CSU campus-based resources are being used to aid students who are not eligible to receive federal HEERF II funds.
 More information can be found below.

 Who is eligible to receive HEERF II emergency aid funding?

-Existing CSU campus-based resources will be used to aid students who are not eligible to receive federal HEERF II funds.
+Existing CSU campus-based resources are being used to aid students who are not eligible to receive federal HEERF II funds.

 How will HEERF II emergency aid be disbursed to eligible students?

-HEERF II emergency aid will be disbursed automatically to eligible students.
-(Students do not need to apply to receive this funding.)
-Those students who have set up a direct deposit account in GET will receive the funds via direct deposit.
-Students who do not have direct deposit set up will receive a check via U.S. mail at their address on record in GET.
+HEERF II emergency aid was disbursed automatically to eligible students.
+(Students did not need to apply to receive this funding.)
+Those students who had set up a direct deposit account in GET received the funds via direct deposit.
+Students who did not have direct deposit set up received a check via U.S. mail at their address on record in GET.